tavmurphy1/HashMap-ADT-Implementation/README.md

 # Hashmap ADT Project Description

-This project is an implementation two forms of Hashmap ADT, supporting both Separate Chaining and Open Addressing collision handling.
+This project represents an implementation two forms of the Hashmap ADT, supporting Separate Chaining and Open Addressing collision handling.

-This project does not use any pre-built Python data structures such as lists or dictionaries.
+This project does not utilize any pre-built Python data structures such as lists or dictionaries.

-Dynamic Array: A flexible array-like structure that automatically resizes as elements are added or removed.

 Hash Map: An efficient data structure for fast lookups, insertions, and deletions based on keys.

 This implementation supports both: